The Origins and Modern Thrills of March Madness

 NET — This stands for the NCAA Evaluation Tool.
 Came in as a new ranking in 2018-19.
 This ranking relies on the following:

+These components provide a comprehensive view of a team’s performance, ensuring a balanced assessment throughout the season.
 The ranking replaced RPI as the main sorting tool for the selection committee.
-The NET includes the omission of game date and order to give equal importance to both early and late season games.
+Unlike previous systems, the NET includes the omission of game date and order to give equal importance to both early and late season games.
 They also include a cap of 10 points for winning margin to prevent teams needlessly running up the score in a game where the outcome was certain.

 Offensive efficiency — Points scored per 100 offensive possessions.